stammen/vlcdemo/vlclauncher/ReadMe.txt

     This is the standard header file, which defines new resource IDs.
     Microsoft Visual C++ reads and updates this file.

-launcher2.ico
+vlclauncher.ico
     This is an icon file, which is used as the application's icon (32x32).
-    This icon is included by the main resource file launcher2.rc.
+    This icon is included by the main resource file vlclauncher.rc.

 small.ico
     This is an icon file, which contains a smaller version (16x16) of the application's icon.
-This icon is included by the main resource file launcher2.rc.
+This icon is included by the main resource file vlclauncher.rc.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files:

 StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named launcher2.pch and a precompiled types file named StdAfx.obj.
+    These files are used to build a precompiled header (PCH) file named vlclauncher.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: